 What if I have a tattoo and/or piercings?

 Donors must wait until any body piercing has healed (usually 8 weeks) before donating.
 There is no waiting period for a tattoo if sterile instruments and ink were used.
 Because of the risk of infectious disease, if sterile instruments were not used for the tattoo or piercing, the donor must wait 1 year before donating.

 What about vaccines?

 Many vaccinations require a short waiting period (2-4 weeks) after the vaccination.
 We recommend scheduling routine immunizations for the month following a donation cycle.
 Vaccinations with wait periods include: Chicken Pox, Measles, Mumps, Rubella (MMR), Tetanus, and Smallpox.
 The flu shot has no wait period.

 Why do intended parents need a donor?

 Egg donors have been helping women who are experiencing premature menopause, have poor egg quality or whose eggs carry a genetic defect.
 Also, some intended parents don’t have a female partner or the woman has had her ovaries surgically removed.

-If you have questions or would like additional information, please contact Laura Troché RNC, our Third Party Coordinator.
-Completed forms can be emailed (email@example.com) or faxed (602) 993-2528 to Laura.
+If you have questions or would like additional information, please contact Allison, our Donor Coordinator at email@example.com

 Thank you for your interest in becoming an Egg Donor and helping an infertile couple complete their family.
 It is truly a precious gift you are considering giving to another.